-In our example, UPDATEREGISTRY should be treated as an activity in the sense that it is driven by the requirements of the financial services organisation itself - it will be stored in an activity repository and will be invoked by internal applications (e.g., a web interface).
-On the other hand, GETMORTGAGE is meant to be place in a service repository for being discovered and bound to activities running 'globally', i.e. not necessarily in the financial services organisation.
+In our example, UPDATEREGISTRY is treated as an activity in the sense that it is driven by the requirements of the financial services organisation itself - it will be stored in an activity repository and will be invoked by internal applications (e.g., a web interface).
+On the other hand, GETMORTGAGE is meant to be placed in a service repository for being discovered and bound to activities running 'globally', i.e. not necessarily in the financial services organisation.
+Both UPDATEREGISTRY and GET-MORTGAGE can be seen to operate as part of a same business unit and, hence, it makes sense to group them in the same use-case diagram - use-case diagrams are useful for structuring usage requirements of units of business logic.

-Both UPDATEREGISTRY and GETMORTGAGE can be seen to operate as part of a same business unit and, hence, it makes sense to group them in the same use-case diagram - use-case diagrams are useful for structuring usage requirements of units of business logic.
-In order to reflect the methodological implications of our approach, we propose a number of extensions to the standard notation of use cases.
-Figure 2 uses the mort-gage example to illustrate our proposal: the diagram represents a business logical unit with the two use cases identified before.
+In order for use-case diagrams to reflect the methodological implications of our approach, we proposed in [10] a number of extensions to the standard notation.
+Figure 1 uses the mortgage example to illustrate our proposal: the diagram represents a business logical unit with the two use cases identified before.
 The rectangle around the use cases, which in traditional use-case diagrams indicates the boundary of the system at hand, is used to indicate the scope of the business unit.
 Anything within the box represents functionality that is in scope and anything outside the box is considered not to be in scope.

 For the UPDATEREGISTRY activity, the primary actor is Registry Manager; its goal is to control the way a registry of trusted lenders is updated.
 The registry itself is regarded as a supporting actor.
-The Certification Authority on which UPDATEREGIS-TRY relies is also considered a supporting actor in the use case because it is an external service that needs to be discovered based on the nature of the lender being considered.
+The Certification Authority on which UPDATEREGISTRY relies is also considered a supporting actor in the use case because it is an external service that needs to be discovered based on the nature of the lender being considered.